polkadot-developers/polkadot-docs/polkadot-protocol/basics/data-encoding.md

 | Structs                       | For structures, the values are named, but that is irrelevant for the encoding (names are ignored - only order matters).                                                     | `SortedVecAsc::from([3, 5, 2, 8])`                                                                                                       | `[3, 2, 5, 8]   `                                             |
 | Tuples                        | A fixed-size series of values, each with a possibly different but predetermined and fixed type.
 This is simply the concatenation of each encoded value.                     | Tuple of compact unsigned integer and boolean: `(3, false)                        `                                                      | `0x0c00`                                                      |
 | Vectors (lists, series, sets) | A collection of same-typed values is encoded, prefixed with a compact encoding of the number of items, followed by each item's encoding concatenated in turn.               | Vector of unsigned `16`-bit integers: `[4, 8, 15, 16, 23, 42]               `                                                              | `0x18040008000f00100017002a00`                                |

+## Encode & Decode Rust Trait Implementations

+Here's how the `Encode` and `Decode` traits are implemented:

+        --8<-- 'code/polkadot-protocol/basics/blocks-transactions-fees/data-encode-decode.rs'

 ## SCALE codec libraries